 A CME can jostle Earth’s magnetic fields creating currents that drive particles down toward Earth’s poles…The magnetic changes can affect a variety of human technologies.
 High frequency radio waves can be degraded: Radios transmit static, and GPS coordinates stray by a few yards.
 The magnetic oscillations can also create electrical currents in utility grids on Earth that can overload electrical systems when power companies are not prepared.

 EMP from a CME is a low-frequency event.
-Unlike EMP from a nuclear blast (which is high-frequency), a CME won’t fry your electronics.
+Unlike EMP from a high-frequency nuclear blast, a CME won’t fry your electronics.
 So, your laptops, cell phones, and other gear should be okay – especially if they weren’t plugged in or turned on during the event.
-However, since the grid wouldn’t be working, many of these items would be completely useless.
+However, since the grid wouldn’t work, many of these items would be completely useless.

-Damage to the grid from a CME could be huge.
+Damage to the grid from a CME could be massive.
 As Eric Holdeman and Robert Hanson write at GovTech,

 A large CME [which emanates from the sun] is a low-frequency event.
 To have an impact on anything, it requires a long ‘antenna.’
 Our power lines are the perfect antenna for receiving the energy.
 The big issue is that this can destroy the large transformers.
 There are no spares of these, and it takes years to get a new one built.

-Solar flares and CMEs actually occur quite frequently (more on this later), so preparing for this type of EMP makes more sense than a nuclear EMP blast.
+Solar flares and CMEs frequently occur (more on this later), so preparing for this type of EMP makes more sense than a nuclear EMP blast.

 3. EMP Weapons (Non-Nuclear)

 This is the final type of EMP.
-These weapons are not designed to physically harm people.
-Rather, they are designed to emit electromagnetic pulses to take out power systems or electrical devices.
+These weapons are not designed to harm people physically.
+Instead, they are designed to emit electromagnetic pulses to take out power systems or electrical devices.

 For example, the military could use an EMP weapon to take out the power and communications of a specific target before raiding it.

-And a Canadian company announced back in 2010 that it had an EMP cannon which could stop cars – potentially useful in stopping suspects in high-speed car chases.
+And a Canadian company announced back in 2010 that it had an EMP cannon that could stop cars – potentially helpful in preventing suspects in high-speed car chases.
 (3)